Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 13 8th St. S, Fargo, ND

-If you have a sweet tooth, you need to plan a stop at Nicole’s Fine Pastry & Cafe offering both American and European-inspired pastries made by hand from scratch.
+If you have a sweet tooth, you need to plan a stop at Nicole’s Fine Pastry & Cafe, which offers both American and European-inspired pastries made by hand from scratch.

 The cafe offers breakfast, lunch, dessert, and espresso.
-It’s a great stop for lunch or a treat.
+It’s a nice stop for lunch or a treat.

 The cafe was also featured on an episode of Diners, Drive-Ins, and Dives on The Food Network on January 29, 2021.

-We started with a roost beef with pear gorgonzola sandwich, served with a cup of cream of mushroom soup.
+We started with a roast beef with pear gorgonzola sandwich, served with a cup of cream of mushroom soup.

-The Feuilletine Tower is made with chocolate cake, “croquant”, dark chocolate mousse with a chocolate ganache, crunchy hazelnut, and crunchy feuilletine flakes, and topped with an edible gold leaf.
+The Feuilletine Tower is made with chocolate cake, “croquant”, dark chocolate mousse with a chocolate ganache, crunchy hazelnut, and crunchy “feuilletine” flakes, and it is topped with an edible gold leaf.

 You can’t go wrong with any pastry selection from Nichole’s.